-SLOVNAFT ARENA – The new multi-functional arena in Bratislava which had its premiere at the recent IIHF World Championships in 2011.
-For a minimum of two years HC Slovan Bratislava will play its home games in the arena baring the name Slovnaft, known for many years as a supporter of Slovak ice hockey.
+ONDREJ NEPELA ARENA – The new multi-functional arena in Bratislava which had its premiere at the recent IIHF World Championships in 2011.
+HC SLOVAN Bratislava play their home games in the arena baring the name of a famous Slovak figure ice skater, Olympic gold medal winner from Sapporo 1972, Ondrej Nepela.

 The new hockey arena was built on the foundations of the old ice rink - the work of the architect Kamil Grossa, which was built in 1940.
 Dušan Fischer, a renowned Slovak architect orchesterated the reconstruction project.
 The Arena was built in record time, being completed in only 22 months, with construction taking place between May 2009 and February 2011.